RationalityEnhancementGroup/todolistAPI/README.md

         - `deadline`: Deadline scheduler
     - Schedulers for `smdp` <!-- `dp` and `greedy` --> point-assignment method:
         - `mdp`: Method used by the SMDP incentivizing method.
+- `<compulsoryParameters>`
     - `default_time_est`: Default task time estimate (in minutes) to fill in if it is not provided by the user.
     - `default_deadline`: Default deadline (number of days, starting from today) to fill in if it is not provided by the user.
     - `allowed_task_time`: Time-estimation restriction for tasks, so that users do not enter long time estimations.
 If no restriction to impose is necessary, then the input should be `inf`.
     - `min_sum_of_goal_values`: Lower interval bound on the sum of goal values.
     - `max_sum_of_goal_values`: Upper interval bound on the sum of goal values.
     - `min_goal_value_per_goal_duration`: Lower interval bound on the ratio between a goal value and its duration (in minutes).
     - `max_goal_value_per_goal_duration`: Upper interval bound on the ratio between a goal value and its duration (in minutes).
-- `<additionalParameters>`: (Differ for each method.
-Described in their own section.)
     - `points_per_hour`: if 'true'-valued (`true`, `t`, `1`), we assign points per hour. otherwise, we assign points for task completion.
     - `rounding`: The number of decimals to round to.
 For input of 0, the points will be rounded to the closest integer.
+- `<additionalParameters>`: (Differ for each method.
+Described in their own section.)
 - `<userID>`: Unique user identification code.
 - `<functionName>`: Type of request.
     - `updateTree`: Updates the stored tree.
     - `getTasksForToday`: Outputs list of task for today.
-  - Running speed test.
-Return dictionary with timing values.
     - `bestSpeedTestSMDP`: Speed test of the SMDP method in the best-case scenario.
     - `worstSpeedTestSMDP`: Speed test of the SMDP method in the worst-case scenario.